jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

       def test_logical_true(self):
           self.assertTrue(truth_table.logical_true())

-  and the terminal shows an :ref:`AttributeError` which I add to the list of :ref:`Exceptions<Exceptions>` encountered
+  and the terminal shows :ref:`AttributeError` which I add to the list of :ref:`Exceptions<Exceptions>` encountered

   .. code-block:: python